 It also feels pretty good to be selling my own products after focusing on selling other people’s for the last few years.
 It’s a great feeling to know that other people are seeing results and benefiting from something I made. 😊

-Other highlights in 2020 include being asked to speak at virtual summits for Blogosphere and the Blogger Breakthrough Summit.
+Other highlights from Q4 in 2020 include being asked to speak at virtual summits for Blogosphere and the Blogger Breakthrough Summit.
 As a bit of an introvert, I was pretty terrified of the prospect of public speaking but as time goes on, it’s getting easier and I’m really proud of how far I’ve come.
 It’s also such an honour to be able to teach alongside some huge names in the industry like Jennifer Maker and Chelsea Clarke!

 So 2020 has been a great year for building a thriving community, beating my fears, becoming a course owner, creating digital products and getting over my fear of presenting in front of audiences and I’m excited to see how things will continue to develop in 2021.